 A file can be assigned as fortran-unit-K00.
-(If not assigned by the user, it defaults to file name "SUTRA.SMY" and Fortran unit number 1.)
+(If not assigned by the user, it defaults to file name "SUTRA.SMY".)
 This ".smy" file summarizes simulation progress, captures errors and convergence information.

 filename.lst

 A file must be assigned as fortran-unit-K3, in which the primary output of the simulation will be placed.
 This is the ".lst" file.